 Fabric is of vital importance when purchasing a good pair of jeans.
 Lower-quality denim will result in a poor fit and appearance.
 Jeans that are going to last longer need to have a good memory.
 This means they spring back to their original shape after wearing and washing, ensuring the jeans look and feel the same over time.

-As a teenager, I’d always be wearing skinny jeans.
-Now, I’m much more favourable of a mom or flare.
+As a teenager, I loved wearing skinny jeans.
+Now, I much prefer a mom or flared fit.
 Over time, I’ve become more aware of what I like, and what is a trend I’m flippantly buying into.
 I’ve been wearing mom jeans for several years, and so I don’t shy away from investing in a good pair.
-My advice is to think before you buy; try on a few different styles, search inspiring outfits on Pinterest; make sure you’re certain of the shape and style you like best.
+My advice is to think before you buy; try on a few different styles, search inspiring outfits on Pinterest.
+Make sure you’re certain of the shape and style you like best.

 Denim comes in all different colours.
 Although I’m more inclined to say buying a pair of blue jeans is the most wearable and versatile, I know people have different styles and wardrobes.
 I love a bright garm as much as the next girl, but if we’re talking interchangeable essentials, my denim has to stay blue.
 This is why I decided to invest in blue denim, and play around with brighter/ more extreme styles with second hand, cheaper bits.
 Pick a colour, could be blue, black, or white, that you know will go with everything in your wardrobe, and is a simple styling piece.

 That’s my go-to check-list for finding the perfect pair of jeans.
 People will value some things over others, and that’s fine.
 We’re all in different positions when it comes to purchasing and where we do it from.
-If you’re in the market for your denim soul mate, I hope a few of these tips can help guide you to them.
+If you’re in the market for your perfect denim fit, I hope these tips can help you find it.